lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
 While converting a continuous variable to a discrete one is almost always discouraged, for variables that are already discrete, it may make sense to reduce their levels.
-There may already be too many levels in the variable, and doing so could simplify the interpretation.
+There may already be too many levels in the variable, or doing so could simplify the interpretation.

 Let's look at job titles in the diet dataset.
-Using the count function on the variable, we can see there are three levels with more or less similar numbers between each level.
+Using the count function on the variable, we can see there are three levels with a similar number of participants within each.

 ---